VundleVim/Vundle.vim/README.md

         Bundle 'git://git.wincent.com/command-t.git'
         " ...

-        filetype plugin indent on     " required! ("filetype plugin on" also works)
+        filetype plugin indent on     " required!
+        " or
+        " filetype plugin on          " to not use the indentation settings set by plugins

 3. Install configured bundles: